github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/about-github-global-campus-for-students.md

 If you're a member of a FIRST robotics club, your mentor can apply for an educator discount so your team can collaborate using {% data variables.product.prodname_team %}, which allows unlimited users and private repositories, for free.
 For more information, see "[Apply for an educator or researcher discount](/education/explore-the-benefits-of-teaching-and-learning-with-github-education/apply-for-an-educator-or-researcher-discount)."

 Your {% data variables.product.prodname_education %} student benefits and resources are all included in {% data variables.product.prodname_global_campus %}, a portal that allows you to access your education benefits, all in one place.
-Once you are a verified {% data variables.product.prodname_global_campus%} student, you can access {% data variables.product.prodname_global_campus%} anytime by going to the [{% data variables.product.prodname_education %} website](https://education.github.com).
-For more information, see "[{% data variables.product.prodname_global_campus%} for students](#github-global-campus-for-students)."
+Once you are a verified {% data variables.product.prodname_global_campus %} student, you can access {% data variables.product.prodname_global_campus %} anytime by going to the [{% data variables.product.prodname_education %} website](https://education.github.com).
+For more information, see "[{% data variables.product.prodname_global_campus %} for students](#github-global-campus-for-students)."

 ![{% data variables.product.prodname_global_campus %} portal for students](/assets/images/help/education/global-campus-portal-students.png)

-## {% data variables.product.prodname_global_campus%} features for students
+## {% data variables.product.prodname_global_campus %} features for students

 {% data variables.product.prodname_global_campus %} is a portal from which you can access your {% data variables.product.prodname_education %} benefits and resources, all in one place.
-On the {% data variables.product.prodname_global_campus%} portal, students can:
+On the {% data variables.product.prodname_global_campus %} portal, students can:
 - Connect with a local Campus Expert.
 For more information on campus experts, see "[About Campus Experts](/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-at-your-educational-institution/about-campus-experts)."
 - Explore and claim offers for free industry tools from the [Student Developer Pack](https://education.github.com/pack).
 - See upcoming in-person and virtual events for students, curated by {% data variables.product.prodname_education %} and student leaders.